Sluggish economy hits Russian fuel demand

 With car sales expected to tumble 25-35 percent this year as recession takes hold, falling demand for fuel is set to persist.

-Gazprom Neft, the biggest player in the small-scale wholesale market for the Moscow region, cut fuel prices by up to 4 percent to around 34,100 roubles ($521) per tonne of gasoline and 31,700 roubles per tonne of diesel last week.
+Gazprom Neft (SIBN.MM), the biggest player in the small-scale wholesale market for the Moscow region, cut fuel prices by up to 4 percent to around 34,100 rubles ($521) per tonne of gasoline and 31,700 rubles per tonne of diesel last week.

 Fuel sales at commodity exchanges have also fallen.